 When it comes to marketing, though, investing less when the need for sales and new clients is greater is the exact opposite of what you want to do.
 Instead, you need to up your marketing efforts as much as you can, even if spending a lot more money isn’t an option.

 Fractional CMOs can help your company get the most from its marketing when budgets are tight or your financial future is uncertain.
-There is no long-term commitment to a fractional CMO, they are cheaper than a full-time CMO, and they have the know-how to stretch your marketing budget as far as it can go to get the best ROI possible.
+There is no long-term commitment to an Outsourced CMO, they are cheaper than a full-time CMO, and they have the know-how to stretch your marketing budget as far as it can go to get the best ROI possible.

 The goal should not be to spend less, it should be to become more efficient with your spending on all aspects of your business.
 A fractional CMO can help with this in a big way.
 They can create fully fleshed out marketing plans, hire and manage the marketing team efficiently, and track how well your marketing is working to bring in new business so you can assign a real ROI dollar figure to it.

 Good marketing creates leads, attracts new customers, and ultimately leads to sales and profit.
 When times are tight, finding a way to do the absolute best marketing you can is critical; hiring a fractional CMO is a smart way to do that.
-In 2021, if you face uncertainty or budget constraints, hiring a fractional CMO might be the way to get more out of your marketing than you are able to put in.
+In 2022, if you face uncertainty or budget constraints, hiring a Fractional CMO might be the way to get more out of your marketing than you are able to put in.

 2. You’re Trying to Figure Out How to Stretch Limited Marketing Resources